tsafavi/codex/README.md

 unzip codex.zip
 cd codex-master

-# extract all Wikipedia plain-text page excerpts for entities
+# extract English Wikipedia plain-text excerpts for entities
 # this may take a few minutes
-./extract.sh
+./extract_en.sh

 # set up a virtual environment and install the Python requirements
 python3.7 -m venv myenv